Jen Hsun Huang Sells 120,000 Shares of NVIDIA Co. (NASDAQ:NVDA) Stock

 NVIDIA Increases Dividend

-The company also recently declared a quarterly dividend, which was paid on Friday, June 28th.
-Shareholders of record on Tuesday, June 11th were paid a dividend of $0.10 per share.
-The ex-dividend date was Tuesday, June 11th.
-This is a positive change from NVIDIA’s previous quarterly dividend of $0.04.
-This represents a $0.40 annualized dividend and a yield of 0.31%.
-NVIDIA’s dividend payout ratio is currently 2.34%.
+The firm also recently declared a quarterly dividend, which was paid on Friday, June 28th.
+Investors of record on Tuesday, June 11th were issued a dividend of $0.10 per share.
+This represents a $0.40 dividend on an annualized basis and a yield of 0.30%.
+The ex-dividend date of this dividend was Tuesday, June 11th.
+This is an increase from NVIDIA’s previous quarterly dividend of $0.04.
+NVIDIA’s payout ratio is currently 2.34%.

 Institutional Investors Weigh In On NVIDIA

-A number of brokerages recently weighed in on NVDA.
-Stifel Nicolaus upped their price objective on NVIDIA from $91.00 to $108.50 and gave the stock a “buy” rating in a report on Monday, May 20th.
-Craig Hallum upped their price objective on NVIDIA from $85.00 to $125.00 and gave the stock a “buy” rating in a report on Thursday, May 23rd.
-Evercore ISI upped their price objective on NVIDIA from $131.00 to $145.00 and gave the stock an “outperform” rating in a report on Tuesday, June 11th.
-Oppenheimer reaffirmed an “outperform” rating and set a $110.00 price objective on shares of NVIDIA in a report on Thursday, May 23rd.
-Finally, Bank of America upped their price objective on NVIDIA from $132.00 to $150.00 and gave the stock a “buy” rating in a report on Monday, June 3rd.
-Five research analysts have rated the stock with a hold rating, thirty-eight have issued a buy rating and one has given a strong buy rating to the stock.
-According to data from MarketBeat.com, the stock currently has an average rating of “Moderate Buy” and an average target price of $126.34.
+Several analysts have recently issued reports on NVDA shares.
+Robert W. Baird boosted their price target on shares of NVIDIA from $105.00 to $120.00 and gave the company an “outperform” rating in a research report on Monday, May 20th.
+Deutsche Bank Aktiengesellschaft increased their target price on NVIDIA from $85.00 to $100.00 and gave the stock a “hold” rating in a research report on Thursday, May 23rd.
+Evercore ISI lifted their price target on NVIDIA from $131.00 to $145.00 and gave the company an “outperform” rating in a research report on Tuesday, June 11th.
+Bank of America increased their price objective on NVIDIA from $132.00 to $150.00 and gave the stock a “buy” rating in a report on Monday, June 3rd.
+Finally, Truist Financial reaffirmed a “buy” rating and set a $140.00 target price (up previously from $128.80) on shares of NVIDIA in a report on Thursday, June 27th.
+Six research analysts have rated the stock with a hold rating, thirty-eight have issued a buy rating and one has given a strong buy rating to the company.
+According to data from MarketBeat.com, NVIDIA presently has a consensus rating of “Moderate Buy” and an average price target of $128.29.

 NVIDIA Company Profile